jci-metasys/powershell-metasysrestclient/README.md

 ## Metasys REST API Versions

 Examples in this README are from `v4` of the API.
 However, `Invoke-MetasysMethod` works with `v2` and `v3` as well, but you'll need to explicitly include the `-Version` parameter when making calls.
-Else `Invoke-MetasysMethod` assumes `v4`.
+Else `Invoke-MetasysMethod` assumes the latest version released.

+However, you only need to specify `Version` on the first call you invoke. `Invoke-MetasysMethod` will remember what version you requested and use it for all subsequent calls.

 ## Installation